ZangievM/blockchain-transactions/README.md

 ## Short description
 Working with api was realized using `Retrofit` + `OkHttp`.
 For refreshing token was used `MainIntercaptor` (it implements both `Interceptor` and `Authenticator` interfaces).
 Api was separated to `MainApi` and `MainRefreshApi` to avoid dependencies cycle like: `OkHttp` -> `MainInterceptor` -> `MainApi` -> `OkHttp`.
 Main screen was realised using dynamic features (install-time).
 Working with WebSocket was realised using `OkHttp.WebSocket`.
-Par

 ## What was used: